Last updated: June 15, 2026

 |---|---|---|

-| School lunch | The National School Lunch Program provides low-cost or free lunches in participating schools. | Your child’s school, district food service office, or school meal application. |
+| School lunch | The school lunch program supports free or low-cost lunches in participating schools. | Ask your child’s school or district food service office. |

-| Summer meals | USDA summer meal sites can provide meals and snacks for children 18 and younger at no cost. | Use the summer meals finder or ask your school. |
+| Summer meals | Children may be able to get meals and snacks at summer sites when school is out. | Use the summer meals finder or ask the school. |

-| SUN Bucks | SUN Bucks, also called Summer EBT in some places, provides summer grocery benefits for eligible school-age children in participating states, Tribes, and territories. | Your state SUN Bucks agency, school, or benefit portal. |
+| SUN Bucks | SUN Bucks, also called Summer EBT in some places, gives summer grocery benefits for eligible children in participating states, Tribes, and territories. | Ask your state agency or school if your child must apply. |

 ASMOM state pages can help you look for related help near you, such as food, rent, child care, and health coverage.
-Start with high-need state hubs such as California help, Texas help, or Florida help, then confirm SNAP details with the official state agency.
+Start with state hubs such as California help, Texas help, or Florida help, then confirm SNAP details with the official state agency.

 Common mistakes to avoid